 Notes: Hakim al-Ummat’s Comments on the Method of Teaching in Madrasahs

 Hakīm al-Ummah Mawlānā Ashraf ʿAlī al-Thānawī is known to have proposed some very interesting modifications to the Dars Niẓāmī syllabus as well as a number of condensed versions of the course to meet the divergent needs of the general Muslim populace.
+Amongst the proposals is his emphasis on exercises and practice questions of the rules and… Continue reading Notes: Hakim al-Ummat’s Comments on the Method of Teaching in Madrasahs

 How to Study Arabic Morphology (Ṣarf) Based on Mufti Taqi Usmani’s Recommendations

 The following recommendations are from Mufti Muhammad Taqi Usmani’s short treatise on how to study the dars nizāmī.
 The advice, though aimed at students of the Mīzān al-Ṣarf or ʿIlm al-Ṣīghah, is largely applicable to any beginning student of Arabic morphology.
+1) Its absolutely necessary to memorize the conjugation tables.
+In fact, the conjugations should… Continue reading How to Study Arabic Morphology (Ṣarf) Based on Mufti Taqi Usmani’s Recommendations

 Madrasat al-Hasanayn: Further Details on the Curriculum